Gavince1803/PlaylistIntel/SETUP.md

-# Spotify Playlist Creator - Setup Guide
+# PlaylistIntel - Setup Guide

 ## Current Issue
 The application is failing because of missing environment variables.
 The errors show: